Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review: Results

 \textbf{Learning methods used to support self-adaptation.} Figure~\ref{fig:ml_methods} shows an overview of concrete learning methods used in self-adaptation.
 Note that multiple methods may be used in a single study.
 Each layer of the sunburst diagram shows a different level of abstraction of the learning methods.
-The inner layer groups the methods based on the learning type, i.e., the dimension ``unsupervised vs. supervised vs. interactive'' (we further elaborate on dimensions of the learning methods below).
-The layer in the middle groups learning methods based on common tasks of machine learning methods, in particular classification, regression, reinforcement learning, clustering, and feature learning.
+The inner layer groups methods based on learning type, i.e., the dimension ``unsupervised vs. supervised vs. interactive'' (we further elaborate on dimensions of the learning methods below).
+The layer in the middle groups learning methods based on common tasks of machine learning methods, i.e., classification, regression, reinforcement learning, clustering, and feature learning.
 This grouping is based on~\cite{shalev2014understanding, bishop2006pattern}.
 Note that one method can be used for multiple tasks, for instance support vector machines and deep learning have been used for both regression and classification.
-Finally, the outer layer shows the concrete learning methods that have been used in support of self-adaptation together with their frequencies (numbers between brackets).
-The white areas in the diagram represent ``other'' options for the respective layers.
-For instance out of the 37 papers with interactive learning methods, 31 use reinforcement learning to solve a learning problem; the other 6 studies use other methods, such as hidden semi-Markov models and partially observable Markov decision process.
+Finally, the outer layer shows concrete learning methods that were used in support of self-adaptation together with their frequencies (numbers between brackets).
+Areas marked with ``Other tasks/methods'' group other options.
+For instance out of the 37 papers with interactive learning methods, 31 use reinforcement learning to solve a learning problem; the other six studies use other methods, such as hidden semi-Markov models and partially observable Markov decision process.
 The diagram shows that the dominating learning method used in support of self-adaptation is model-free reinforcement learning (29 papers).
 An example is \cite{Arabnejad16} that utilized fuzzy Q-learning to reason about new rules from the data collected at runtime.
-Other popular learning methods used in self-adaptation are support vector machines (15 times used; 8 for regression and 7 for classification), and traditional artificial neural networks and linear regression (both 14 times used).
+Other popular learning methods used in self-adaptation are support vector machines (15 times used; eight for regression and seven for classification), and traditional artificial neural networks and linear regression (both 14 times used).
 For instance, \cite{Elgendi2019} exploited a support vector machine to detect network attacks in cyber-physical systems, \cite{Chen17} used an artificial neural network to predict qualities of services such as response time and throughput of the system, and \cite{Sensi16} applied linear regression to predict performance and power consumption.